CraigWilliams/Tobacco/README.md

 ## Example

-At Factory Code Labs, we work on a system for which we must deploy static HTML files.
+For use in projects that require static HTML to be generated.
 [Mike Pack](http://github.com/MikePack) has written a concurrency gem named [Pipes](http://github.com/MikePack/Pipes) that masterfully handles all the stages the publishing system must perform.

 Tobacco is meant to complement the Writer classes that utilize Pipes.
 With a few configuration settings and two or three methods added to a writer class, Tobacco will handle the rest.